-There is some tackle in an affordable range for casual or beginners wanting to try out musky fishing.
-The lower cost tackle will have the power and other elements needed for musky.
+There is some tackle in an affordable range for casual or beginners to try out musky fishing.
+The lower-cost tackle will have the power and other elements needed for musky.
 The downside is quality.
-The lower cost tackle will not perform as well.
-The rods weigh more and reels lack some features.
+The lower-cost tackle will not perform as well.
+The rods weigh more and the reels lack some features.
 Fishing 20 or so times a year is fine.
-Going after musky more means upgrading to better tackle.
+Going after musky more means upgrading to a better tackle.

 Casual Musky Angler Rods

-Also, longer is usually better, an 8 1/2 foot rod is normal.
+Also, longer is usually better, an 8 1/2-foot rod is normal.
 Some anglers use a foot shorter or longer.
-A casual musky angler will be served well with an 8 1/2 foot rod.
-While a heavy bass rod will land a musky, the lure rating is too low.
+A casual musky angler will be served well with an 8 1/2-foot rod.
+While a heavy bass rod will land musky, the lure rating is too low.
 The rod is not designed for musky lures.
-This will lead to fatigue when casting a few hours.
+This will lead to fatigue when casting for a few hours.
 Plus the rod is getting over-stressed also.

 The St Croix Triumph is a good rod for musky.
 The medium-heavy rod will handle lures up to 3 ounces.
 The heavy power is for 2-6 ounce lures.
 An extra heavy will handle 3-8 ounce lures.
 The casual angler can be well served by the rod.
 It will handle many lures of all types.
 Also, these are one-piece rods and long.
 The one-piece rod is stronger but may cause problems transporting without a suitable vehicle.